Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Conclusion

 \section{Conclusion}

-In this paper we demonstrated a method that can learn and predict the residual model errors between Kinematic/Simulator models and the real robot.
+In this paper we demonstrated a method that can learn and predict the residual model errors between dynamic/simulator models and the real robot.
 Approximately 17 minutes of experimental data for the wheeled robot and 8 minutes of experimental data for the manipulator robot was required to achieve convergence (i.e., learn the residual model error).
 Thus, this method is feasible for employment on hardware and with sparse amounts of data.
-Although the wheeled robot imposed severe hardware limitations (i.e., wheels would stick/slide on the surface), and we required low-pass filtering to generate more robust convergence (although convergence was received even without filters), this result showed that experimenting with filtering techniques as part of the tuning process may be promising to increase robustness.
-Other future work includes applying our method for more complex tasks (i.e., modelling residual error while grasping an object) and legged systems (i.e., quadrupeds and bipeds), and employing larger neural network structures that consists of more challenging data-types (i.e., vision-based data).
+Although the wheeled robot imposed hardware limitations (i.e., wheels would stick/slide on the surface), and we required low-pass filtering to generate more robust convergence (although convergence was received even without filters), this result showed that experimenting with filtering techniques as part of the parameter calibration process may be promising to increase robustness.
+One limitation of this work is that the computation time does scale exponentially with an increased neural network.
+Some analysis in how to reduce the computation time of the algorithm may be needed, so that we can apply our method for more complex tasks (i.e., modelling residual error while grasping an object while considering contact) and legged systems (i.e., quadrupeds and bipeds), and employing larger neural network structures that consists of more challenging data-types (i.e., vision-based data).